timlawrenz/turbo-octo-funicular/README.md

     1. Initializes the `SceneDataset` and `DataLoader`.
     2. Automatically selects a CUDA device if available.
     3. Feeds the model batches of data, where each item contains the `images`, `poses`, and the `gt_location`.
-    4. (Future) Compares the model's predicted location to the ground truth and updates the model's weights to improve its accuracy.
+    4. Compares the model's predicted location to the ground truth using an MSE loss function and updates the model's weights using an Adam optimizer.

 ## How to Run the Full Pipeline